Updated on 6/24/2022

 Now that we know a bit more about Port Everglades, let’s take a look at how it stacks up compared to Port Miami.

-There’s only one other port in the entire United States that can compete with Port Everglades.
+There’s only one other port in the entire U.S. that can compete with Port Everglades.
 We’re talking about Port Miami, located less than thirty miles south of Fort Lauderdale!

 How do these two ports compare?
 Well, each has its own strengths and weaknesses.
-We personally favor Port Everglades, but that’s likely because it offers more European and North Atlantic cruises and we love exploring Europe, especially in the winter!
+We personally favor Port Everglades for vacation, but that’s likely because it offers more European and North Atlantic cruises and we love exploring Europe, especially in the winter!

 Port Miami is home to more than fifty different cruise ships representing twenty different cruise lines.
 It specializes in cruises to the Caribbean, Central America, and South America.
 Port Miami affords more traditional shopping options, while Port Everglades is more specialized in cruising supply shopping.

-PortMiami also offers a lot of commercial shipping options and is the second-largest container port in Florida.
+This port also provides a lot of commercial shipping options and is the second-biggest container port in Florida.
 It is the closest port to the Panama Canal and has boasted more than eight million tons of shipping done in 2018.

 Your choice of Florida cruise ports will likely come down to exactly where it is you’re cruising.
 If you’re looking to travel to Cuba, then Miami is probably going to be your choice.
 If you’re looking for an international adventure in one of the top travel destinations for Baby Boomers, then Fort Lauderdale is where you’ll want to depart from.

-Port Everglades is our pick for cruise capital of the United States.
+Port Everglades is our pick for the cruise capital of the United States.
 It has something for everyone from family vacations to spur-of-the-moment student trips.
 Its thirty-odd ships and ten different cruise lines are sure to be perfect for whatever type of cruise you wish to take.
 Check out our top cruise picks from Fort Lauderdale.
 Port Everglades also gets bonus points for being very senior cruise friendly.

 Whatever type of adventure you’re planning, make sure to get a custom travel insurance quote first!
 Our Instant Quote is quick, convenient, and will match you with the best possible cruise insurance options for your unique needs.